TL;DR

 A serious illness can be financially devastating.
 Even with the NHS covering medical bills, the hidden costs—lost income, home modifications, travel to specialist centres, or paying for private treatments not available on the NHS—can be overwhelming.

-Critical Illness Cover (CIC) provides a tax-free lump sum if you are diagnosed with one of a specific list of serious conditions defined in the policy.
-The "big three" covered by most comprehensive policies are cancer, heart attack, and stroke, but modern policies can cover over 50 different conditions, including multiple sclerosis, motor neurone disease, and Parkinson's disease.
+Critical Illness Cover (CIC) provides a potentially tax-efficient lump sum if you are diagnosed with one of a specific list of serious conditions defined in the policy.
+The "big three" covered by more comprehensive policies are cancer, heart attack, and stroke, but modern policies may cover over 50 different conditions, including multiple sclerosis, motor neurone disease, and Parkinson's disease.

-- A Stark Reality: According to Cancer Research UK, 1 in 2 people in the UK will be diagnosed with some form of cancer during their lifetime.
+- A Stark Reality (illustrative): According to Cancer Research UK, 1 in 2 people in the UK will be diagnosed with some form of cancer during their lifetime.
 The British Heart Foundation estimates that there are more than 100,000 hospital admissions each year due to heart attacks in the UK.

 Pillar 3: Income Protection – The Lifeline for Your Livelihood